Lemon Law in Alaska

 The term "lemon," when applied to motor vehicles rather than to citrus fruit, is loosely defined as a new motor vehicle that has a substantial mechanical problem that either has not been fixed or cannot be fixed within a reasonable number of attempts, or that has had a certain number of days out of service.

 The first year that you own the vehicles are the most important in deciding whether or not it is a lemon.
 You are required to report all breakdowns, failures, and problems to both the dealership and the manufacturer, and you need to do it as son as possible.
+It must be within 1 year of receiving the vehicle.
 Many manufacturers have e-mail accounts set up to assist you, but you may need to engage the help of a local consumer assistance agency or lemon law legal specialist to find the right place/people to contact.

 Don't wait to get your car back to the dealership if it begins to give you trouble.
 If your car is fine for the first year and then starts acting up after that, you will not be eligible to benefit from the lemon laws.